MechWarrior 2: Mercenaries: Plot

-The player can take contracts from one of four factions, the Draconis Combine (DC), the Federated Commonwealth (FC), ComStar (CS), or the Free Rasalhague Republic (FRR).
-Generally, the background plot is of the Draconis Combine and Federated Commonwealth making initial moves towards yet another war between the two great powers, with the FRR and CS trying to play both off against the middle.
-The backdrop for this is the aftermath of the War of 3039 between the two great powers (which was effectively a stalemate) and buildup by both sides towards the next war.
-The player can take contracts by both sides without censure from either, though doing so will cause time-limited contract openings to close if the player is already "booked".
+The player, a mercenary BattleMech pilot working for hire within the Inner Sphere, can take contracts from any of four Inner Sphere factions: the Draconis Combine, the Federated Commonwealth, ComStar, or the Free Rasalhague Republic.
+The Draconis Combine and the Federated Commonwealth, the Inner Sphere's two great powers, are making moves towards yet another war after the stalemate of the last one, building up their forces and fighting strategic skirmishes to position themselves for the coming conflict.
+Meanwhile, ComStar and the Free Raselhague Republic try to play both the larger powers off against each other to serve their own ends.
+The player can accept contracts from both sides in the brewing conflict without censure from either, though doing so will cause time-limited contract openings to close if the player is already "booked".